Where Are They Now?

 B.M.
 Commercial Music 1991

 Andy received his Masters Degree in Music Theory from the University of Texas in 1993, and from there embarked on a musical career that took him to theatres all across the country as a musician on national tours such as Miss Saigon, Les Miserables, and The Lion King.
 Andy eventually landed on Broadway, where he currently works as a keyboardist and Assistant Conductor for Disney's The Little Mermaid and can be heard on the show's bestselling cast album along with Sierra Boggess, Millikin Alum 2004.
-Other major Broadway and tour credits include Music Director for Altar Boyz, Associate Conductor for Elton John's Lestat, and the Radio City Christmas Spectacular.
+Other major Broadway and tour credits include Music Director for Altar Boyz, Peter and the Starcatcher, Associate Conductor for Elton John's Lestat, and the Radio City Christmas Spectacular.
 Andy is also active as a freelance arranger and orchestrator, and creates pop sheet music arrangements for the Hal Leonard Corporation.
 He currently serves as an adjunct professor of Music Theory at Pace University in Manhattan.

 B.M.
 Commercial Music, 1991

 After graduating from Millikin, John moved to Los Angeles to pursue a MM at USC.
 After finishing his degree, he moved to Austin, TX, where he is currently Associate Professor of jazz studies at the University of Texas at Austin.
 He has recorded three albums for the Viewpoint label--"Meanwhile", "Pieces of String" and "If Not Now" featuring Peter Erskine, Shelly Berg and Mitch Watkins among others.
 He has been the primary bassist for CBS recording artist PJ Olsson for over 15 years, and has appeared on four of his records, as well as music spots on TV shows such as "CSI", "The Ghost Whisperer", "NCIS", "Alien in America" , "Dawson's Creek"and "Late Night with David Letterman".
 John also plays bass regularly for legendary jazz drummer Butch Miles and internationally renown pianist Shelly Berg, among many other Texas jazz artists.
 Music has taken him across the USA, as well as to Germany, Switzerland, The Hague and St Petersberg, Russia.
 His big band arrangements are published through Walrus Music Publications and he endorses MTD basses and Acoustic Image amplifiers.
-He is currently producing his fourth Viewpoint release, "Embrace Your Inner", due out in early 2009.

 B.M.
 Music Performance: Piano Emphasis; Dance Minor 1992